top of page

 About

 At the heart of my work is connection.
-I have learned that intimacy is a foundational aspect to this work.
-When a family feels held in their identity, experience, values, and goals, birth feels safe and empowering.
+When a family feels held in their identity, experience, values, and goals — birth feels safe and empowering.

 Education